telerik/reporting-docs/designing-reports/connecting-to-data/expressions/using-expressions/expressions-as-values-of-item-properties.md

 ---
-title: Expressions as Values of Item Properties
+title: Expressions as Values
-page_title: Expressions as Values of Item Properties
+page_title: Using Expressions as Values of Item Properties
-description: Expressions as Values of Item Properties
+description: "Learn how to use Expressions as Values of Item Properties, what are the specifics and how to proceed in particular scenarios."
 slug: telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/expressions-as-values-of-item-properties
 tags: expressions,as,values,of,item,properties
 published: True